stephen-bunn/file-config/README.rst

 Dictionary
 ~~~~~~~~~~

-**The serialization of dictionaries is a bit different since it does not a serialization of the instance.**
+*The dumping of dictionaries is a bit different than other serialization methods since a dictionary representation of a config instance is not a end result of serialization.*

 For this reason, representing the config instance as dictionary is done through the ``file_config.to_dict(config_instance)`` method.
 Loading a new config instance from a dictionary is done through the ``file_config.from_dict(config_class, config_dictionary)`` method.